 This theory article published in the peer reviewed Journal of Psychedelic Psychiatry is the best big picture overview of the model we have.
 It ties together multiple aspects of theory to give the reader a greater sense of the whole.

-3) Watch either of these two session videos:
+3) Watch any of the following session videos:

 4) Listen to the podcast episode: